smart-data-models/dataModel.Transportation/CrowdFlowObserved/doc/spec.md

 -   `peopleCount` : Total number of people detected during this observation period.

-    -   Attribute type: [Number](https://schema.org/Number).
+    -   Attribute type: Property.
+[Number](https://schema.org/Number).
 Positive integer.
     -   Optional

 -   `occupancy` : Fraction of the observation time where a person has been